docsforadobe/after-effects-scripting-guide/Conversion Process.md

 ---

-## 3. Initialize Docsify
+## 3. Initialize Mkdocs

-Instead of initializing Docsify from scratch, we're going to just copy files over from the [After Effects Scripting Guide](https://github.com/docsforadobe/after-effects-scripting-guide/) and tweak those to fit.
+Instead of initializing Mkdocs from scratch, we're going to just copy files over from the [After Effects Scripting Guide](https://github.com/docsforadobe/after-effects-scripting-guide/) and tweak those to fit.

 1. Copy the following files from the above guide into this repo, overwriting if existing:
-    - `./docs/.nojekyll`
-    - `./docs/index.html`
     - `./docs/index.md`
     - `./.editorconfig`
     - `./.gitignore`
+    - `./.mkdocs.yml`
     - `./Conversion Process.md`
 2. Update anything related to "After Effects Scripting Guide" and make it relevant for this repo
-    - `./docs/index.html`
+    - `./.mkdocs.yml`
-      - `<title>` tag at the top
-      - `<meta>` tag at the top
-      - The project name & repo url under `// THIS GUIDE ONLY`
     - `./docs/index.md`
-      - Page title & text content; this can be pulled from the main project readme, to start

 ---